 1. Antarctica - 5,500,000 Square Miles

-Antarctica is considered the most extreme continent on earth, and is located about the South Pole.
+Antarctica is considered to be the most extreme continent on earth, and is located around the South Pole.
 On average, it is the driest, windiest, and coldest continent on earth, while also having the highest average elevation compared to any of the other continents.
 The entirety of Antarctica is a desert with an annual precipitation of less than 200mm.
 The temperatures are generally very cold, and may drop as low as -89 degree Celsius in winter, and as high as around 15 degrees celsius in the summer at times in some coastal places.
 For this reason, there are no permanent residents there.
 Temporary residents, ranging from 1,000 to 5,000 throughout the year, consist mainly of scientific researchers and their supporting personnel.
 The Antarctic Desert covers a total area about 5.5 million square miles.
 Sunburn and vision problems are a concern to people in Antarctica, due to the glare of sun off of the ice.

 The Largest Deserts in the World